 The course materials are all available electronically through the Canvas course management site and the UBC Library at no extra cost to students.
 In addition, students may require access to Microsoft Office or compatible software, and a PDF reader in order to make use of course materials.
+Having access to a laptop or tablet during class will be an asset (but is not required).
 Students are encouraged to familiarize themselves with a citation management application.
-Free options are RefWorks, Zotero or Mendeley (https://guides.library.ubc.ca/c.php?g=707700&p=5037595).
+Free options are Zotero or Mendeley (https://guides.library.ubc.ca/c.php?q=707700&p=5037583).